nothingnesses/Recipes/README.md

 The "Find Recipe" section allows the user to inputs ingredients and, optionally, a recipe name.
 Submitting a query will return recipe entries that can be made with the provided ingredient, optionally filtered by the provided name.

 The "Delete Recipe" section allows the user to delete a recipe based on the recipe's ID (obtained from the "Find Recipe" section).

+## Self link for CS50 submission
+This project is hosted on https://github.com/nothingnesses/Recipes